jimburton/scrabble/chapters/Chapter1.md

 the library generates arbitrary input that checks whether the property holds.

 The `test-suite` stanza in the config file deptermines what tests should be run and how.
 It points to the file `tests/Main.hs` as the entry point.
+Run the tests with `cabal run test-scrabble`.

 ```
 tests/